dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-05-24-three-amigos-or-three-musketeers.markdown

 I immediately liked this comparison.
 I never watched the *Three Amigos* movie, so I don't know how good their teamwork is.
 But I do know that the Three Musketeers are famous for sticking with each other through thick and thin - exactly the quality I am looking for in a team.

-So here's my bold statement for today: **I think that *Three Musketeers* is a better name for the Specification By Example workshops that *Three Amigos***.
-What do you think?
+So here's my bold statement for today: **I think that *Three Musketeers* is a better name for the Specification By Example workshops than *Three Amigos*.** What do you think?
 Please let me know!